Catalyzing Growth and Overcoming Obstacles

 • “Would you like to choose an option to act on?”

-• These are typically small experiments – to bring new data into the coachee’s awareness, and help them move along the PDCA cycle.
+• These are typically small experiments – to bring new data into the coachee’s awareness and help them move along the PDCA cycle.

-• As a coach, I take few if any notes, instead I ask that the coachee keep their own written record.
+• As a coach, I take few if any notes, instead, I ask that the coachee keep their own written record.
 I think there’s a subtle shift in ownership and commitment that way.

 Creating the Conditions for Growth

-With the addition of Trust and Honesty, I seem to have expanded the classic model to GROWTH.
+With the addition of Trust and Honesty, I seem to have expanded the classic GROW model to GROWTH.
 Growth for those I work with as well as my own.
 My stretch these days is to focus on creating the space and not falling back into my old patterns of giving in to the urge to fill the silence.
 Forever the learner…

 Read More